-I always came home with a bag of colorful marbles.
-Although fun to play a game, knuckling down to shoot, it was no fun to lose your marbles.
-I'd rather play school by lining them up in a single file.
-Then each one would be rolled into my classroom under the dining room table.
-Obedient, they stayed in their rows and were quiet.
-Deep down, I always wanted to be a teacher.
-I have no idea what I taught those marbles, but like A Course in Miracles says, we always teach what we need to learn.
+My favorite toy was a bag of colorful marbles.
+Although fun to play a game of marbles, making a circle on the floor, knuckling down to shoot, it was no fun to lose your marbles.
+So I'd play school, lining them in a single file to enter my classroom under our dining room table.
+Obedient, they stayed in their rows and were quiet students.
+Deep down, I've always wanted to be a teacher.
+Now, I have no idea what I taught those marbles, but like A Course in Miracles says, we always teach what we need to learn.

 Have a great day with the Angels.